dobedobedo/PhotoScan-Workflow/README.md

 # PhotoScan-Workflow
 Python Script for automation in Agisoft MetaShape (previous PhotoScan) Pro
+The script should work from version 1.3 to 1.8.

 # Usage
 This script will process all chunks with the following behaviour: